 Sir Michael Dixon, Director of the Natural History Museum, says: “By sharing these treasures beyond London we aim to inspire a wider audience and encourage global scientific collaboration.
 At a time when humanity needs to answer important questions regarding our impact on the planet, we believe that an understanding of the natural world is key to protecting it.
 We hope that visitors to the exhibition will enjoy viewing some of the most iconic and scientifically valuable examples of the London’s Natural History Museum’s collection and perhaps be inspired to become the scientists of tomorrow working on a sustainable future for us all.”

 Highlights of the exhibition include specimens from the personal collections of Charles Darwin that laid the foundations for his theory of evolution through natural selection, and a rare original page of his handwritten On the Origins of Species manuscript.
 Visitors will also see an Iguanodon bone that helped give dinosaurs their name, an exquisite glass octopus model, and a case of hummingbirds, first displayed at Queen Victoria and Prince Albert's Great Exhibition in London in 1851.
-On display are items collected by some of the world’s most celebrated scientific minds including Mary Anning, William Smith, Alfred Russel Wallace and Sir Richard Owen, founder of the Natural History Museum, London.
+On display are items collected by some of the world’s most celebrated scientific minds including Mary Anning, William Smith, Alfred Russel Wallace and Professor Sir Richard Owen, founder of the Natural History Museum, London.
 The Musée de la civilization has also added carefully curated Canadian treasures to the exhibition.
 These include a polar bear skeleton, a complete minke whale skeleton and objects that once belonged to eminent Canadian scientists William Dawson and Léon Provencher, who contributed to our understanding of the natural world.